 Dental work in Hungary review: “I felt in safe hands”

-Helen needed to replace old veneers and was quoted £10,000 – £12,000 by a UK dentist for work including teeth whitening and a dental bridge.
+Helen needed to replace old veneers and was quoted £10,000 – £12,000 by her dentist for work including teeth whitening and a dental bridge.
 She researched dental tourism in Hungary and chose a clinic based in Budapest which treats mainly British patients.

 Helen’s first step was to have a consultation at the company’s London clinic.
 This cost a reasonable £25 which was refundable against any treatment she had.
 The estimated cost of the work was £4,700.
 She had to make three separate visits to Hungary, but even factoring in the cost of flights and accommodation, she saved a huge amount.